Joachim Müncheberg: Eastern Front

 Following his 83rd aerial victory, Müncheberg was summoned to his commanding officer, Geschwaderkommodore Schöpfel, who informed him of his transfer to Jagdgeschwader 51 (JG 51—51st Fighter Wing) on the Eastern Front.
 Müncheberg was destined to become a Geschwaderkommodore but prior to receiving his own command, he would have to serve as a Kommodore in training.
 He went on three-week home leave, staying at his parents' home, before he received his orders to head east on 21 July 1942.

 On his way to the Eastern Front, Müncheberg travelled to Berlin where he briefly served on the staff of the General der Jagdflieger Galland discussing air combat tactics and how to lead a fighter wing.
 On 26 July 1942, he participated in the German track and field championships, starting for the ASV Köln in the decathlon.
 Müncheberg finally arrived on the Eastern Front in early August 1942 where he was welcomed by the Geschwaderkommodore of JG 51, Major Karl-Gottfried Nordmann.
 Initially Müncheberg believed that combat on the Eastern Front was child's play in comparison to the Western Front.
 He was shot down or damaged on two or three occasions.
 His first major task was re-equipping JG 51 with the Fw 190.
-Under his leadership JG 51 became the first fighter wing on the Eastern Front to equip with this type.
+Under his leadership JG 51 became the first fighter wing on the Eastern Front to be equipped with this type.
 He claimed his first victories in the east on 3 August 1942, shooting down two Petlyakov Pe-2 dive bombers near Rzhev.

 He quickly achieved further victories, reaching 90 victories on 22 August and surpassing the 100 victories on 5 September.
 He was the 19th Luftwaffe pilot to achieve the century mark.
 On 9 September, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern) following his 103rd victory.
 Müncheberg was the 19th member of the Wehrmacht to receive the award.
 Müncheberg claimed his last victory in this theatre on 27 September 1942, claiming 33 victories in total over Russian aircraft, this took his overall score to 116 aerial victories.
 He was then ordered to the Wolf's Lair where Hitler presented him the Swords to his Knight's Cross with Oak Leaves.
 Following the award ceremony he was granted home leave before being appointed Geschwaderkommodore of Jagdgeschwader 77 (JG 77—77th Fighter Wing), replacing Gordon Gollob in this role.